Scuba Diving Cenotes from Cozumel

 If you are staying in Cozumel and want to dive in Cenotes, we pick you up from the Ferry Pier in Playa del Carmen and drop you off after the dives either at the Ferry or your new hotel in Playa del Carmen if you come to stay.

 We drive south and into the jungle from the Ferry dock for our day of Cavern Diving in Cenotes.
 Once there, and after a comprehensive briefing, we enjoy our Cavern Dives in the wonderful freshwater.

-We will explain the general safety procedures that will apply to all Cavern Diving.
+We will explain the general safety procedures that apply to all Cavern Diving.
 A detailed briefing of the first dive, team dynamics, light and hand communication, navigation, gas management, and emergency procedures.